Terrier-Tech/clypboard-wiki/Action-Logs.md

 * _record_type (class name)
 * _record_id

-In addition to the metadata columns, you can also query on a set of special columns that have been indexed for convenience:
+In addition to the metadata fields, you can also query on a set of special fields that have been indexed for convenience:

 ```ruby
 logs = ActionLogCloud.query location_id: '4ttaNlfbY1vmwB'